-A bit more about how FreeAgent handles the UK's VAT Flat Rate Scheme (FRS).
+This article explains how FreeAgent handles the UK's VAT Flat Rate Scheme (FRS).

 Differences on the VAT return

+Remember that if your business uses the VAT Flat Rate Scheme, the VAT return will usually show output VAT only.
 Your business can't reclaim any input VAT except on pre-registration costs and on the purchase of capital assets costing over £2,000.

-FreeAgent will identify these for you so long as you post the bill, or explain the bank payment, as a purchase of a capital asset.
+FreeAgent will identify these purchases for you so long as you post the bill, or explain the bank payment, as a purchase of a capital asset.

 And if you enter input VAT by mistake on other payments, don't worry, it won't put those on your VAT return.